SenorBlanco/WebGPU-Compatibility/proposal.md

 # Problem

 WebGPU is a good match for modern explicit graphics APIs such as Vulkan, Metal and D3D12.
 However, there are a large number of devices which do not yet support those APIs.
 In particular, on Chrome on Windows, 34% of Chrome users do not have D3D12.
-On Android, [23% of Android users do not have Vulkan 1.1 (15% do not have 1.0)](https://developer.android.com/about/dashboards).
+On Android, [23% of Android users do not have Vulkan 1.1 (15% do not have Vulkan at all)](https://developer.android.com/about/dashboards).
 On ChromeOS, Vulkan penetration is still quite low, while OpenGL ES 3.1 is ubiquitous.

 # Goals